 Every photographic genre has its own ‘must-have’ set of accessories.
 Portrait photographers use light modifiers, landscape photographers should have at least filters and a tripod.

-In this article I will discuss the most important aspects of the landscape photographer equipment and the must-have accessories used in landscape photography.
+In this article I will discuss the most important aspects of the landscape photography equipment and the must-have accessories used in landscape photography.

 To be clear, some of the gear I mention may be better suited to some kinds of landscape photography than others (Are you into coastal landscape photography?
 If not the special feet to stabilise your tripod on wet sand may not be as necessary.) but the range of accessories I mention should cover all the bases for your shooting needs in the general wilderness.

 The Best Landscape Photography Accessories for Photographers